Men's netball

 On the club, national and international level, men's netball teams exist, but attract less attention than women's netball.
 Mixed teams are not uncommon in Australia and are very popular.
-Men's national teams do exist in Antigua & Barbuda, Australia, Brunei, Canada, England, Fiji, Hong Kong, India, the Isle of Man, Jamaica, Kenya, Malaysia, New Zealand, Pakistan, Papua New Guinea, Singapore, Grenada, St. Vincent & the Grenadines, South Africa, Uganda, the United Arab Emirates and Zambia.
+Men's national teams do exist in Antigua & Barbuda, Australia, Brunei, Canada, England, Fiji, Hong Kong, India, the Isle of Man, Jamaica, Kenya, Malaysia, New Zealand, Pakistan, Papua New Guinea, Singapore, Grenada, St. Vincent & the Grenadines, South Africa, Uganda, the United Arab Emirates, United States, and Zambia.

-In 1997, in England male participation comprised 0.7% of the total netball playing population within schools.
+In 1997, in England male participation constituted 0.7% of the total netball playing population within schools.
 Unlike women's netball at elite and national levels, men's and mixed gendered teams in countries like Fiji, Australia and New Zealand are largely self-funded.
 When administrators attend conferences for men's and mixed gendered netball, they also have to pay most of their own costs.

 History

 Netball started to become popular for male players in Australia during the 1980s as men started to watch the sport that their wives and girlfriends were participating in.
 In Australia, the sport began to be played with the appearance of mixed gendered social teams.
 In 1985, the first Australian Championship were held in Geelong.
 The levels contested included: Open, Open Reserves, 21 and Under, 19 and Under, 17 and Under and Masters.
-The South Australian Mens Netball Association was founded in 1998.